ZackJorquera/petsc-rs/README.md

 Note, for the linking on the Rust side to work, you will also need to install `libclang`.
 See the [bindgen project's requirements](https://rust-lang.github.io/rust-bindgen/requirements.html) for more information.

 From here, you should be able to compile your projects using cargo.
 However, if you get linking errors when you run a program, you might need to set the `LD_LIBRARY_PATH` environment variable to include `$PETSC_DIR/$PETSC_ARCH/lib`.
-This is automatically done for use when you use any cargo command such as `cargo run`, but might not be set when you manually run the binary.
+This is automatically done when you use any cargo command such as `cargo run`, but might not be set when you manually run the binary.

 ### Optional Build Parameters